cryptocrowd-city/xcrc-core-wallet/doc/xaya/currencies.md

 partners in a single transaction).
 There are two reasons for this:

 1. A transaction as specified here is done through a name update of the *sending name*.
-Since each Xaya transaction can contain at most one name operation, this means that it is only possible for someone to send multiple currencies in a single transaction, but not for *two different* people to transfer to each other as required for atomic trading.
+Since each CRyptoCrowd transaction can contain at most one name operation, this means that it is only possible for someone to send multiple currencies in a single transaction, but not for *two different* people to transfer to each other as required for atomic trading.